 Finding out about communication needs and making any required adjustments for the interview will make sure deaf people and people with hearing loss aren’t unfairly disadvantaged.

 Under the Equality Act 2010, or the Disability Discrimination Act 1995 in Northern Ireland, employers are required to provide reasonable adjustments to ensure that candidates who are deaf or have hearing loss are not put at a substantial disadvantage compared to candidates who are hearing.

 Every person who is deaf or has hearing loss is different, so always ask what adjustments – if any – they need.

 - Make sure the applicant knows what to expect on the day, so they can let you know whether adjustments are needed.
 For example, let them know whether a group exercise, written test or presentation is provided.

-- Ensure that any required adjustments is in place, for example a sign language interpreter, speech-to-text reporter or hearing loop system.
+- Make sure that any required adjustments are in place, for example a sign language interpreter, speech-to-text reporter or hearing loop system.
 Demand for communications professionals is extremely high, so make sure you book a communication support service early as possible.

-Please note: If you are booking a sign language interpreter, to ensure quality, you must book a professional who is registered with either the National Registers of Communication Professionals working with Deaf and Deafblind people (NRCPD) or the Scottish Association of Sign Language Interpreters (SASLI) in Scotland.
+Please note: If you are booking a sign language interpreter, to ensure quality, you must book a professional who is registered with either the National Registers of Communication Professionals working with Deaf and Deafblind people (NRCPD) or the Scottish Register of Language Professionals with the Deaf Community (SRLPDC) in Scotland.

 If a candidate needs a communication professional, such as a sign language interpreter, they will likely be able to obtain funding for this through Access to Work.